DezoCaan/XenoMonstersGenes/README.md

   An unsuccessful attempt to create my own mod for RimWorld.
+  Whether I will continue this mod or not is up to fate to decide.